Disponible en Anglais seulement

 - First Data Corporation in its US$22 billion merger with Fiserv

 - Brookfield Infrastructure in its US$8.4 billion acquisition of Genesee & Wyoming Inc.

-Mike was admitted as a solicitor of England and Wales in 2012, of Ireland in 2016 and was called to the bar in Ontario in 2019.
-He is a member of the Law Society of Upper Canada, the Law Society of England and Wales, the Irish Law Society and the American Bar Association.
-Mike is a frequent writer on competition law topics, including in particular on comparative approaches to competition law enforcement in North America and Europe.
-He was the co-author of the UK chapter of Getting the Deal Through: Merger Control between 2015 and 2018.
+Mike currently serves as Vice-Chair of the Foreign Investment Review Committee of the Canadian Bar Association’s National Competition Law Section; and has sat on the leadership of the Joint Conduct Committee of the American Bar Association’s Section of Antitrust Law.
+He is a frequent writer and speaker on competition law topics, including in particular on comparative approaches to competition and foreign investment policy and enforcement in North America and Europe.
+He is the co-author of the Canada chapter of GCR’s Foreign Direct Investment Regulation Guide, and was the co-author of the UK chapter of Getting the Deal Through: Merger Control between 2015 and 2018.

 Mike graduated in 2007 with a BA (Hons) in History and in 2008 with an MSt (with Distinction) in American History from the University of Oxford, where he was a Lord Crewe Scholar at Lincoln College.
 Mike received his Graduate Diploma in Law and Legal Practice Course qualifications from BPP Law School in London, UK.
 He is admitted to practice in Ontario, England & Wales and Ireland.